ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/06/21
 * Thanks to all who submitted their contributions for the annual report for the [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089) Alderaan is funded from!

-* New modules available on Alderaan: module load intel will set up the intel compiters and MPI; module load netcdf will point environment variable NETCDF to both C and Fortran NetCDF as expected by many software packages.
+* New modules available on Alderaan: module load intel will set up the Intel compiters and MPI; module load netcdf will point environment variable NETCDF to both C and Fortran NetCDF as expected by many software packages.
 Separate modules netcdf-c and netcdf-fortran are also available.
 All NetCDF modules are built with the Intel compilers.

 ### 2022/06/14